 Parent or student borrowers can obtain Private Education Loans from various financial institutions.
 Private education loans are not guaranteed by the federal government.
-We suggest exploring your federal loan options before applying for a Private Education Loan.
+We suggest exploring your federal loan options, as they may have more favorable terms and conditions before applying for a Private Education Loan.

 Items to consider:

 - Most students need a creditworthy cosigner to be approved for a private loan.

 - The strength of the borrower’s and/or co-signer’s credit background will determine the interest rate.

 - Interest rates may be variable or fixed.

 - Some lenders offer Private Education Loans in a parent or sponsor’s name as opposed to the student’s name (see options at the bottom of this page).